[HISTORY: Adopted by the Borough Council of the Borough of Middletown as indicated in article histories. Amendments noted where applicable.]

 The address of each dwelling unit and business unit.

 A brief description of each dwelling unit and business unit.

-The names of the tenant or tenants eighteen (18) years of age and older utilizing the aforementioned dwelling unit or business unit, if any.
+The names of the tenant or tenants 18 years of age and older utilizing the aforementioned dwelling unit or business unit, if any.

 Whether or not said dwelling unit or business unit is inhabited or utilized by tenants.

-After the date of this Article, any person who acquires the legal or equitable title to any parcel of real estate or to any improvement on real estate or building located in the Borough of Middletown by agreement of sale, by deed or by any other means shall, within thirty (30) days thereafter, report to the Secretary of the aforesaid borough the information and data set forth in Subsection A above, and on the forms to be provided by the Secretary of the Borough of Middletown.
+After the date of this article, any person who acquires the legal or equitable title to any parcel of real estate or to any improvement on real estate or building located in the Borough of Middletown by agreement of sale, by deed or by any other means shall, within 30 days thereafter, report to the Secretary of the aforesaid Borough the information and data set forth in Subsection A above, and on the forms to be provided by the Secretary of the Borough of Middletown.